 April is Arab American Heritage Month!
 This month (and all year long), we celebrate the rich and diverse culture and contributions of the Arab American community.

-We’re highlighting four Arab American women who've helped shaped American democracy.
+We’re highlighting a few Arab American women who've helped shaped American democracy.

 Donna Shalala: Public Official and Educator